1j01/jspaint/README.md

 #### Current improvements include:

+* Cross-platform
-* Unlimited undos/redos (as opposed to a measly 3 in Windows XP, or a somewhat less measly but still annoying 50 in Windows 7)
+* Unlimited undos/redos (as opposed to a measly 3 in Windows XP, or a measly 50 in Windows 7)
-* Automatically saves if local storage is allowed
+* Autosaves if you allow local storage.
-  (Try refreshing the page to make sure, and to check it out)
+  (Try refreshing the page to make sure this works, and to check it out)
 * Edit transparent images!
 To create a transparent image, go to Image > Attributes... and select Transparent, then Okay, and then Image > Clear Image or use the Eraser tool.
-  Images with any transparent pixels will open in Transparent mode.
+  Images with *any* transparent pixels will open in Transparent mode.
-* Go to View > Extras Menu to enable access to additional features
+* Go to View > Extras Menu to enable access to additional features not available in MS Paint
 * Switch themes from the Extras menu
-* Create an animated GIF from the current document history from the Extras menu or with
+* Create an animated GIF from the current document history.
+  Accessible from the Extras menu or with <kbd>Ctrl+Shift+G</kbd>.
-  <kbd>Ctrl+Shift+G</kbd> (pretty nifty, you should try it out after editing a small to medium sized image)
+  It's pretty nifty, you should try it out!
-* Cross-platform, I suppose, since it's web-based
+  You might want to limit the size of the image though.
 * You can shoot at it [Asteroids style](http://kickassapp.com/)
 * When you do Edit > Paste From... you can select transparent images and GIFs.
   ~~You can even paste a transparent animated GIF and then